 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will discuss symptoms and factors related to postpartum or postnatal depression.
+In this section, we will discuss symptoms and factors related to postpartum or postnatal depression.
 These will include characteristics, predispositions, emotional causes, external factors and consequences for the family.
-As you listen, think of your client.
+As you read, think of your client.
 Which of these symptoms does she struggle with?

 -- 3. A third symptom may include obsessive thoughts and fantasies.
 I have found that women suffering from postnatal depression usually know that they are fantasizing and can control themselves.
 However, a woman may feel extremely guilty about thoughts regarding harming herself or her baby, and may undertake complicated rituals to protect herself or her baby.